 Setting up Third-Party Email Providers on Your WordPress Website

 However, if the test email wasn’t sent, it’s high time you start considering third party email providers.
-Let’s now talk about three most popular providers and their configuration methods.
+Let’s now talk about the three most popular providers and their configuration methods.
 Those providers are:

 Click on the links above to read detailed articles on each provider.
 Apart from those three most popular solutions, there are, of course, others out there too, for example Sparkpost, Mailjet, Amazon SES, etc.

 Here you can find a full list of the best SMTP services regarding the statistics of 2018.
-For each of those providers there are provider specific steps you’ll need to follow for the configuration, yet the logic of the steps will be approximately similar to the options described above.
+For each of those providers there are provider-specific steps you’ll need to follow for the configuration, yet the logic of the steps will be approximately similar to the options described above.